issgr/issgr.github.io/README.md

 # About this page
-> This page is currently under develop
+> This page is currently under develop.
->> By the GR.ISS team
+>> The GR.ISS team.